-Check out the newly created Costa Verde Alpine secteur, which, despite its colourful name is anything but green right now!
-With 3 black runs and challenging, wide open tree lined pistes, this exciting addition to Les Angles ensures that it truly lives up to its reputation as a resort for all abilities.
+Check out the Costa Verde Alpine secteur, which, despite its colourful name is anything but green right now!
+With 3 black runs and challenging, wide open tree lined pistes, this exciting addition to Les Angles in 201y ensures that it truly lives up to its reputation as a resort for all abilities.

 The old village is centred round the church of St Michel, several fountains and the remains of the XIII century tower of the chateau.
 Attractive old houses have been turned into gites, restaurants and hotels.